+.
 Now that I’ve got your attention, let me clarify.
-While 2021 may not be the year of the hybrid conference it should be the year of a year-round hybrid event strategy.
+While 2021 may not be the year of the hybrid conference, it should be the time for a year-round hybrid event strategy.

-Like so many of you, we’ve been reading dozens upon dozens of articles, blogs, and social media posts from meeting planners, association professionals, and event industry leaders, trying to figure out what conferences are going to look like in 2021.
+Like so many of you, we’ve been reading dozens of articles, blogs, and social media posts from event industry leaders to figure out what conferences are going to look like in 2021.
 When is it safe to plan for an in-person event?
 How do I address some of the known shortfalls of the virtual format?
 How do I pull off a hybrid conference with existing resources?

 And then, a lightbulb went off.
 What if we’re thinking about our conference all wrong?

-What if, instead of worrying about how to deliver a single virtual event or a single hybrid event, we started planning a year-round event strategy that features a mix of virtual and in-person events, each with their own purpose, but together, delivering more value for our members and sponsors than we could ever do with a single event?
+What if, instead of worrying about how to deliver a single virtual or hybrid event, we started planning a year-round event strategy.
+One that features a mix of virtual and in-person events that together, deliver more value for our members and sponsors?
 Would we finally stop driving ourselves crazy trying to solve a nearly impossible equation?

 Virtual and in-person events: not a 1:1 equivalent

 We saw some significant virtual event success stories this year.
 Earlier in the spring, we considered it a win just to hold the event in any form rather than cancel.
-Soon, stories emerged of associations who not only continued with their event, but were able to significantly increase attendance, revenue, and ROI.
+Soon, stories emerged of associations who were able to significantly increase attendance, revenue, and ROI.

-However, this group, according to Event MB’s Virtual Event Tech Guide, appears to be in the minority.
-According to the report, 71% of respondents who went virtual brought in 25% or less of their typical annual revenue from the conference.
+According to Event MB’s Virtual Event Tech Guide, this group appears to be in the minority.
+According to the report, 71% of respondents who went virtual brought in less than 25% of typical revenue.
 45% saw a decrease in attendance.
-And 50% state that their biggest frustration with a virtual event is the inability to match the engagement found at a live event.
+And 50% state their biggest frustration is the inability to match the engagement found at a live event.

 Why is this the case?
 It’s not because of technology.
 It’s because of the fundamental nature of in-person conferences.

-When we attend an in-person conference, we are all seated together in the same room which means that inherently, we share one common experience.
-When you have hundreds or even thousands of people logging into a meeting from their own unique environment, that feeling of shared experience is automatically diminished.
+When we attend an in-person conference, we are all seated together in the same room.
+We share one common experience.
+When you have hundreds or thousands of people joining a meeting from their own unique environment, thatshared experience is automatically diminished.

 In-person events also provide spontaneous moments that can’t be anticipated, planned, or scheduled.
 Think of the delightfully random conversations with colleagues at the coffee bar, or a friendly follow-up debate with a speaker over cocktails.
 A virtual meeting, by its very nature, is more regimented.
 One-on-one conversations happen less organically, if at all.
 Social cues are removed from the equation.
 And any audio/video delays make interactions feel more awkward and stilted.